binarynoir/noirnet/README.md

 ### Notification Options

+- `-n, --system-name`:  Name of the system running the script.
 - `-p, --pushover`: Send Pushover notifications.
 - `-a, --api-token <token>`: Specify the API token for Pushover notifications.
 - `-u, --user-key <key>`: Specify the user key for Pushover notifications.